Joe W. Davis Stadium: History

+Baseball

 The stadium is named for the longtime mayor of Huntsville, Joe W. Davis, who was instrumental in the city's efforts to construct the stadium.
-Construction came about in 1984 after Nashville Sounds owner Larry Schmittou purchased the Evansville Triplets with the intent of moving the team in 1985 to Nashville, Tennessee to effectively elevate his Double-A Sounds to the Triple-A level.
+Construction came about in 1984 after Nashville Sounds owner Larry Schmittou purchased the Evansville Triplets with the intent of moving the team in 1985 to Nashville, Tennessee, to effectively elevate his Double-A Sounds to the Triple-A level.
 As a result of this move, the existing Double-A franchise would need a new home.
 Schmittou considered a swap that would have sent the Double-A team to Evansville, Indiana to replace the Triplets.
 Evansville city leaders, though, balked at the requested stadium upgrades, leading Schmittou to seek alternate arrangements, which resulted in him moving the franchise to Huntsville, only some 100 miles away from Nashville.
 The team became known as the Huntsville Stars, and Schmittou continued to own the franchise until selling it to a local ownership group in 1994.

 The first game was held on April 19, 1985.
 The Stars defeated the Birmingham Barons 10–0 in a game that included a grand slam from future major-leaguer Jose Canseco.

 On July 10, 1991, the ballpark hosted the first Double-A All-Star Game.
-A team of American League-affiliated All-Stars defeated a team of National League-affiliated All-Stars, 8–2, before 4,022 people in attendance.
+A team of American League-affiliated All-Stars defeated a team of National League–affiliated All-Stars 8–2 in front of a crowd of 4,022.

 In the mid-2000s, with the stadium approaching two decades in service, renovations began on the stadium, including the replacement of all the stadium's box seats.
 In 2004, Joe Davis Stadium's current scoreboard, a 36-by-48-foot scoreboard complete with LED numbering and a 12-by-18-foot videoboard, was installed.